Model Order Selection with Variational Autoencoding: Model Order Selection Techniques

 \section{Model Order Selection Techniques}

-The goal of MO selection is to determine the number of sources $L$.
-In principle, it is given by the number of nonzero eigenvalues of $\mr$.
-It is obvious that $\mr$ is not accessible which requires us to leverage the available snapshots $\vy(t)$ to determine the MO.
+The goal of \ac{mo} selection in a typical \ac{doa} scenario is to determine the number of sources $L$.
+In principle, the number of non-zero eigenvalues of $\mr$ gives the \ac{mo}.
+It is evident that $\mr$ is not accessible during operation, which requires us to leverage the available snapshots $\vy(t)$ to determine the \ac{mo}, as it is the only information we receive, besides structural information, e.g., of the antenna array.